golift/telegraf-docker/README.md

 ## Why

 Provides a telegraf docker image with added tools for monitoring disks, sensors and IPMI.
+This exists because the base telegraf Docker image makes it difficult to monitor some system metrics.
+See [this issue](https://github.com/influxdata/influxdata-docker/issues/563) for more info about those difficulties.

 ## What